Natural and alternative solutions for Graves’ disease and Hyperthyroidism

 Reference: Colostrum; Rebecca Frey of Gale Encyclopedia of Alternative Medicine.
 Gale Group, 2001.
 2. Reference: Leaky gut syndrome and Bovine Colostrum, Center for Nutritional research,

 3. Probiotics.
-They affect positively the gastrointestinal track, helping the leaky gut syndrome to heal.
-They are also found to be helpful for treating Yersenia and H. pylori infections as well.
+They affect positively the gastrointestinal tract, helping the leaky gut syndrome to heal.
+They are also found to be helpful for treating Yersinia and H. pylori infections as well.

 4. Isopathics: initially developed by the German scientist Professor Dr. Günther Enderlein these substances are not so well known in the USA, but in Europe they’ve been used for decades as a powerful regulator of the immune system and detoxification stimulators.
 They re-educate the confused immune system, decrease excessive inflammation and also provoke the immune system to fight pathogens.
 Usually given in low doses, very much like homeophatic medicine, isopathics act as balancers and adaptogens: they either increase or decrease the immune system response, depending on what the body needs.